ianyfan/alevel/electronics/exposition.md

 \ When the data is read, if the capacitor is charged, the lower MOSFET has low impedance, so current flows through the resistor and the output line goes low
 \ If the capacitor is not charged, the lower MOSFET has high impedance, so current does not flow through the resistor and the output line goes high
 4 The tristate effects high impedance between the unwanted memory module and the data bus, effectively disconnecting it, allowing only the desired memory module to write to it
-5 Multiplexers are used to select the memory location to be processed using the data on address bus
+5 Multiplexers are used to select the memory location to be processed using the data on address bus, with the selector acting as an extra address bit

 4.2.3
 1 A register is a memory module used by the processor to hold data that it is processing, with separate input and output buses
 2 Using multiple logic systems, one for each bit in the byte, two binary words can be combined in parallel, whether it be ANDing, XORing or adding
 3 Two's complement allows negative numbers to be represented in binary by inverting each bit and adding one to the result, essentially taking the number modulo 2
+4 A logic system can be used to combine two words bit by bit as they are transmitted from two shift registers and fed into another shift register

 4.3.1
 1 Closed-loop control systems include a feedback loop from the output in order to adjust its operational parameters to more closely match the desired result, whereas open-loop systems do not